-Anti-Money Laundering (AML) Consulting Services
+Anti Money Laundering (AML) Consulting Services

+Compliance with Law No. 20 of 2018 regarding AML in UAE is mandatory on accountants and auditors, real estate agents, dealers of precious metals and stones, and corporate service providers.
 The United Arab Emirates (UAE) is committed to contributing towards global anti-money laundering (AML) efforts as well as combating the financing of terrorism (CFT) and is striving to completely implement the standards that have been set by the International Financial Action Task Force (FATF) in relation to AML compliance.
 In 2018, UAE’s very first national risk assessment with regards to money laundering and terrorism financing was conducted.
 The assessment helped the UAE government in identifying different areas having high risks of terrorist financing and money laundering.
 In 2019, FATF evaluated and examined UAE in light of requirements of international standards and found multiple areas that would benefit from a national framework for countering terrorism financing and money laundering.